The keeneland Library

 The Library also preserves and shares its collections with its growing global patron base through targeted digitization projects, exhibits, educational programs for youth and adults, research workshops for equine industry students and the general public, and its Lecture Series that celebrates the published works of authors who conducted their research at the Library.

-Keeneland's popular Library Lecture series will continue this winter with new events that celebrate recently published works about the Thoroughbred industry whose authors conducted their research at Keeneland Library.
+Keeneland’s popular Library Lecture Series continues this winter and spring with four public events that celebrate recently published works about Thoroughbred racing whose authors conducted research at Keeneland Library.

 The Heart of the Turf: Racing’s Black Pioneers